TransGP-JPan-Group/FAST_LIO_LOCALIZATION/README.md

 The initial guess can also be provided by the '2D Pose Estimate' Tool in RVIZ.

 Note that, during the initialization stage, it's better to keep the robot still.
-Or if you play bags, fistly play the bag for about 0.5s, and then pause the bag until the initialization succeed.
+Or if you play bags, firstly play the bag for about 0.5s, and then pause the bag until the initialization succeeds.

 ## Related Works